Bratislava fortifications: History

 Construction of the medieval fortifications in Bratislava (known as Pressburg / Pozsony for most of its history, when belonged to the Kingdom of Hungary) started in the 13th century.
-By the end of the 14th century, there were three gates leading to the town: the Michael's Gate (north), Vydrica Gate (west) and Laurinc Gate (east).
+By the end of the 14th century, there were three gates leading to the town: the Michael's Gate (north), Vydrica Gate (west), and Laurinc Gate (east).
 In the 15th century another smaller gate was added: the Fishermen's Gate (south, leading to the Danube).
 The suburbs gradually grew around the fortification walls, which were fortified in the 15th century with embankments and dikes on the order of King Sigismund, after a Hussite invasion.
-The town's outer line had five gates: the Kozia Gate, and gates at Suché mýto, Špitálska, Dunajská and Schöndorf (today's Obchodná) streets.
+The town's outer line had five gates: the Kozia Gate, and gates at Suché mýto, Špitálska, Dunajská, and Schöndorf (today's Obchodná) streets.

 The city fortifications were made of stone, walls being 130-160 centimeters thick.
 According to Slovak historians, the fortification system was built as a whole from the end of the 13th century until the half of the 14th century.
 The top of the walls was crowned by battlement.

 In 1599 the fortress on the Schlossberg was inherited by the Pálffy family, and Jews (who had been expelled from Bratislava in 1526) were allowed to return to two quarters of the fortress area – Schlossberg and Zuckermandel.

-Due to the Turkish threat in the 16th century, the fortifications were reconstructed by Italian builders specialising in fortress building.
+Due to the Turkish threat in the 16th century, the fortifications were reconstructed by Italian builders specializing in fortress building.
 Other changes were also planned in the 17th century, but only castle fortresses were implemented.
 However, as the town's inner walls were slowing the town's growth, Maria Theresa of Austria allowed the demolition of the fortifications in 1775.
 Demolition continued until 1778, the moats were filled and the town united with its suburbs.
 At the beginning of the 19th century, the outer walls were also demolished.

 The remaining stretch of city walls was reconstructed in two phases between 1975 and 1991.
-The walls starting at the intersection of Kapitulská Street - Na vŕšku Street and ending at Eszterházy Palace comprised the first phase and the remaining stretch ending at St. Martin's Cathedral comprised phase two.
+The walls starting at the intersection of Kapitulská Street – Na vŕšku Street and ending at Eszterházy Palace comprised the first phase and the remaining stretch ending at St. Martin's Cathedral comprised phase two.